-We focus on precision parts manufacturing using machinery that cuts, stamps, mills, creases, laminates and otherwise converts your specified material into a finished part that meets the dimensions and features you require for your product assembly.
+Our business is precision parts fabrication.
+As a custom parts manufacturer, we use advanced machinery that cuts, stamps, mills, creases, laminates and prints your specified material type into a finished item that meets your product requirements.

 We specialize in tight tolerance operations using our state-of-the-industry CNC waterjet, laser, high speed die cutting, and flash (knife) cutting operations.
-The materials converted can be soft, semi-rigid, and rigid, and range from compressed fiber, rubbers and foams to phenolics, plastics and metals.
+The materials converted can be soft, semi-rigid or rigid.
+And they can range from compressed fiber, rubbers and foams to phenolics, plastics and metals.

-Whether you are seeking to source something as basic as an ANSI gasket or as complex as a technically precise and critically shaped thermal interface management pad, we welcome your consideration of us to become your preferred source for build-to-print and custom fabricated parts.
+Whether you are seeking to source something as basic as a ring or full face gasket or as complex as a precisely shaped thermal interface or gap pad, we welcome your consideration of us to become your preferred source for build-to-print and custom fabricated parts.
+Contact us if you'd like to learn more about our services.

-Laser cutting technology is used to cut thin gauge plastics, open and closed cell foam, compressed fiber, and other materials.
+Cutting with lasers is another precision parts fabrication process for thin gauge plastics, open and closed cell foam, metals, composites and other materials.

-KLINGER IGI maintains a variety of industrial cutting equipment designed to serve your low to high volume production requirements.
+A variety of industrial die cutting equipment is located at KLINGER IGI's two factories to serve your low to high volume production requirements.

 CNC routers are designed for cutting all types of plastics, woods, foams and non-ferrous metals in both 2D and 3D.